ChanelZM/blog-weekly-nerd/devtools.md

 In the editor you could create a breakpoint by clicking on the number of the line you want to pause.
 After adding a breakpoint, on the right top side of DevTools you can click the resume button to resume executing your script.
 Next to the resume button there is a 'Step Over' button, this will execute the next line of code.
 Next to that there is the 'Step into' button, which will execute whatever is inside the function of the highlighted line of code.
 Up next, 'Step out of' button will step out of the function and return to its collar.
 The last button will remove all of the breakpoints (Codeschool, no date).

 ## Network Tab
-In the network tab, DevTools will give you insights on how long your page takes to load and which files loads in what order.
+In the Network tab, DevTools will give you insights on how long your page takes to load and which files load in what order.
 The network panel is very handy for testing how your page is loaded on different network speeds.

 To use it click on the tab and refresh the browser to see it in action.